 To better understand the difference between technical analysis and fundamental analysis, check out a practical example of How to Apply Technical Analysis, Step by Step.

 Fundamental vs Technical Analysis Which is Better?

-The debate around the fundamental vs technical analysis subject has caught up many traders.
+The debate around the fundamental vs technical analysis subject has drawn many traders.
 Too much writing ink has been consumed either in favor of fundamental analysis, technical analysis or some kind of combination between the two.

-The CAN SLIM method, developed by investor William O’Neil uses a combination of technical and fundamental analysis to help you pick the best stocks.
-Learn the secrets of CAN SLIM strategy here: How to Make Money in the Stock Market.
+The CANSLIM method, developed by investor William O’Neil, uses a combination of technical and fundamental analysis to help you pick the best stocks.

 Moving forward, we’re going to have a look at the key differences between the two concepts used to analyze stocks.

-The process of fundamental analysis is more suitable for long-term investing while technical analysis is more suitable for short-term trading strategies.
-This basically answers the question when to use fundamental analysis?
+The process of fundamental analysis is more suitable for long-term investing, while technical analysis is more suitable for short-term trading strategies.
+This basically answers the question of when to use fundamental analysis.